kestra-io/docs/docs/administrator-guide/configuration/others/README.md

 ### Collected Data

 The collected data can be found [here](https://github.com/kestra-io/kestra/tree/develop/core/src/main/java/io/kestra/core/models/collectors).
-We collect only **anonymous data** that allows us to understand how you used Kestra.
+We collect only **anonymous data** that allows us to understand how you use Kestra.
 The data collected includes:

-- **host data:** cpu, ram, os, jvm and a fingerprint of the machine
+- **host data:** cpu, ram, os, jvm and a fingerprint of the machine.
-- **plugins data:** the list of plugins installed and the current version
+- **plugins data:** the list of plugins installed and their current versions.
 - **flow data:** the namespace count, flow count, the task type and the trigger type used.
-- **execution data:** the execution & taskruns count for last 2 days with count and duration grouped by status
+- **execution data:** the execution and taskruns count for last 2 days with count and duration grouped by status.
-- **common data:** the server type, version, timezone, env, start time and url
+- **common data:** the server type, version, timezone, env, start time and url.

 ## Webserver configuration